 “Plaintiff Laura Frances Hays says she purchased her 2003 Nissan Altima new in 2003 and always kept it in a garage at work and at home.
 In 2015 an inspection found rust under the front passenger floorboard (photo above), so she got an estimate for repairs from a body shop.
 Hays says she was told the job would cost at least $4,000 and possibly $5,000 by the time the work was complete.”

-The lawsuit points out that even with the “Altima floor pan repair kit bulletin”, an owner would still be on the hook for roughly $500, even though materials cost $111.57.
+The lawsuit wants financial compensation for floorboard repairs because even with the “Altima floor pan repair kit bulletin”, owners are still be on the hook for roughly $500, even though materials cost $111.57.